Stanisław Jaros: Investigation

 Franciszek Szlachcic, who was chief of security services office in Katowice, almost lost his job for failure to provide adequate security.
 Szlachcic and Edward Gierek were suspects for a while as Władysław Gomułka believed they wanted kill him to take his post.

 Detectives, examining the bomb, established the person who constructed it was knowledgeable in electromechanics, had access to explosives, and was a local resident.
 A list of suspects was created, and the investigation was codenamed Antena.
 Special operational groups of secret service agents investigated suspects, resulting in the creation of a new list of 71 names, including Jaros.
 On December 20, their houses were searched.
 During a search at Jaros' house, tools and explosives were found, which as was later established, fitted with traces left on the bomb's cord.
 Jaros was arrested and placed in a jail in Będzin.
 He was transferred to Central Prison in Katowice, where his cell was bugged.
 Służba Bezpieczeństwa placed a secret service agent, posing as an inmate, in the cell, tasked with cajoling Jaros into talking.
 On January 7, 1962, during a conversation with the agent, Jaros admitted to constructing a bomb, which exploded on December 3.
 He added that the attempt was politically motivated and he had been handling explosives for a long time.
-Jaros said tha in the late 1950s, he read a book titled "Last assassination attempt of Adolf Hitler", which gave him inspiration to organize an attempt to kill both Polish and Soviet leaders.
+Jaros said that in the late 1950s, he read a book titled "Last assassination attempt of Adolf Hitler", which gave him inspiration to organize an attempt to kill both Polish and Soviet leaders.